 The weather is either hot and humid in the eastern provinces or warm and comfortable out west.
 Either way, July offers some fantastic travel opportunities across Canada, but flight and hotel prices reflect the popularity of the season.

 August in Canada, like July, offers many outdoor music and cultural events and festivals across the country.
 The weather is hot and muggy in the east, but the heat and humidity ease up as you travel west.
 Vancouver is comfortable and rarely scorching in August.
 August continues to be a popular travel period as people squeeze in vacations before school starts up again.

 With cooling temperatures and the start of stunning fall foliage in Canada in the eastern provinces, September is a popular time to travel in Canada.
 The Labour Day weekend, a holiday that Canada shares with the US, bids farewell to summer and ushers in September and is one of the most popular weekends to travel.

 Weather conditions are starting to get winter-like, but still pleasant enough to enjoy the outdoors.
 Lots of travel bargains are available and stores are busy promoting for the Christmas season.
 Ski season begins toward the end of the month at Canada's most popular ski resorts.
 Santa Claus Parades start to be staged, with the Toronto Santa Parade being one of the biggest parades in the world.

 The weather gets colder and visitors may have to prepare themselves for snow storms and winter conditions in December.
-Travel season picks up as people get into holiday spirit and book time away.
+Travel season picks up as people get into the holiday spirit and book time away.

 Many places close down for the evening of December 24th and December 25th.
 Boxing Day in Canada on December 26th is the biggest shopping day of the year.
-The week between Christmas and New Year's is a particularly big travel week, with families heading south to warmer climates or visiting family / friends within Canada.
+The week between Christmas and New Year's is a particularly big travel week, with families heading south to warmer climates or visiting family and friends within Canada.